vmalnathnambiar/exfilms/README.md

 ## Installation

+> _Note: ExfilMS have been tested on Windows, macOS and Linux._

 Before being able to install ExfilMS on your device, you will first need to have the following installed:

 - [Node.js®][nodejs-url]